Oracle Java Audit

 Does buying Oracle Cloud or other products reduce our Java audit risk?

 Not necessarily.
-While Oracle values larger customers, even major Oracle customers face Java audits.
+While Oracle values larger customers, even major Oracle customers are subject to Java audits.
 Relying solely on other Oracle relationships does not eliminate Java compliance risks.

 Can Oracle take legal action over Java compliance violations?